henkjannl/py-animate/README.md

 * `MOVIE` is not always working well. `.mp4` seems to work better than `.mpeg`, but in both cases the result does not seem to be reliable.
 VLC media player can be used to convert a buggy `.mp4` into one that is accepted by other viewers such as Microsoft Powerpoint.
 An issue is posted at [ffmpeg-python](https://github.com/kkroening/ffmpeg-python/issues/606#issue-1034399324)
 * `MOVIE` and `ANIMATEDGIF` do not support the `FRAMERATE`
 * Font support is not system independent
+* The `ffmpeg` library does seem to have some bugs.
+It produces video, but the video cannot always be displayed on all devices or it may look suboptimal.
+Use VLC player to convert the video to something else that does not have these flaws.

 <br>